Constraining the Properties of the Thermonuclear Burst Oscillation Source XTE J1814-338 Through Pulse Profile Modelling: Discussion

 The radius of a 1.4\msol star has also been derived through EoS inference.
 By integrating multiple pieces of information, including tidal deformability data from the gravitational wave event GW170817 \citep{GW170817} and measurements from both PSR J0030+0451 and PSR J0740+6620, and applying EoS inference techniques, both \citealt{Miller:2021} and \citealt{Raaijmakers:2021} arrived at similar results, indicating a radius of approximately $\mathrm{R_{1.4}} \approx 12$km.
 Radii measurements from tidal deformability from the gravitational wave event GW170817 also favor softer EoS \citep{GW170817_radius}.
 Similar results have been obtained by other groups, see for example \citet{Huth22}, whose EoS analysis yields $\mathrm{R_{1.4}} = 12.01^{+0.78}_{-0.77}$ km.

 All the above-mentioned results are broadly consistent with each other.
 However, the radius inferred for \J \ is notably smaller than the radius expected for a 1.2 \msol NS \citep[see e.g.][]{Raaijmakers:2021, Huth22}, which may imply limitations in our single hot spot model's ability to depict the data accurately.
 However, the possibility of such a small radius cannot be ruled out, especially when considering the presence of strong phase transitions in quantum chromodynamics.
 Such a phase transition would allow hybrid stars, in the second branch, with considerably smaller radii than the current constraints \citep{Christian:2022,Jie:2024}.
+While such a small radius remains plausible, no configuration has been found where a star this compact could form while simultaneously satisfying all other astrophysical constraints \citep{Christian:2024} as such a small star would require an exceptionally low transition pressure $(p_\mathrm{trans}<50 \mathrm{MeV/fm^3})$\footnote{Private discussion with Jan-Erik Christian.}.